 Almost six years after we created and were selling Do Your Job t-shirts we were diligently working for our customers the Friday prior to the Superbowl when police cars sped into our parking lot and marched into our office holding up a warrant to seize our Chowdaheadz branded "Do Your Job" merchandise.
-Approximately 14 individuals were part of this "raid", including NFL Private investigator Andrea Powers, 5 members of her staff, Detective Gary Hayward of the Topsfield Police, Homeland Security, and members of the Woburn Police (we are located in Woburn, MA)
+Approximately 14 individuals were part of this "raid", including Private investigator Andrea Powers, Private Investigator Michael Surette, 5 members of there staff, Detective Gary Hayward of the Topsfield Police, a Homeland Security rep., and members of the Woburn Police led by Detective James Flynn.

 They made the claim that we were "counterfeiting" Do Your Job T-Shirts.
-Yes, the same t-shirts that we created first, and had been selling for almost six years.
+Yes, the same t-shirts that we created first and had been selling for almost six years.
 They seized our Do Your Job merchandise and charged CEO Ryan Gormady with "Criminal Counterfeiting", a charge that can bring up to 10 years in prison.
-Trademark disputes are typically a civil matter, not a criminal one so this action was incredibly concerning to us.
+Trademark disputes are a civil matter, not a criminal one so this action was incredibly concerning to us.
 Counterfeiting involves an intent to pass off goods as that of another company.
 For example, selling a fake "Coach" bag and intentionally telling a customer it is "Coach" brand.
 In this case, the customer is harmed and the seller acted with criminal intent to deceive.
 The parties involved here knew we were not passing the goods off as anything but our own brand, this is proven very easily by examining the merchandise and seeing our logo in multiple locations.

-The counterfeit claim was absurd and an incredible abuse of power, lacking any basis in law and fact.
+We believe this counterfeit claim was absurd and an incredible abuse of power, lacking any basis in law and fact.
 This was proven when these charges were never even formally arraigned and were fully dismissed.
 We feel these charges were spearheaded by some of the parties involved for their own financial benefit, as they of course were being compensated for their efforts.
 We believe those initiating this action knew that no actual crime had been committed, they simply wanted to remove our merchandise from the marketplace for their own personal gain and intentionally misused civil trademark law as a scare tactic.
 We believe this act was a form of corporate terrorism against a small business by a competitor.
 We believe there is an orchestrated scheme involving some of these parties for their own financial benefit and their actions should be examined.

 As always, Chowdaheadz is open for business & will not be waiver from our goal, to create unique lifestyle products for those that love New England under our own brand name.